-- Appraisal: the act or process of developing an opinion of value; an opinion of value, of or pertaining to appraising and related functions such as appraisal practice or appraisal services.
-The Appraisal is to be performed in accordance with current Uniform Standards of Professional Appraisal Practice (USPAP) published by the Appraisal Foundation. - Appraisal Standards: Minimum requirements established by USPAP and supplemented by the lender or credit enhancement provider. - Capitalization Rate: A capitalization rate is used in the Direct Capitalization method.
+Appraisal: the act or process of developing an opinion of value; an opinion of value, of or pertaining to appraising and related functions such as appraisal practice or appraisal services.

+Appraisal Standards: Minimum requirements established by USPAP, FIRREA and supplemented by the lender or credit enhancement provider.

+Capitalization Rate: A capitalization rate is used in the Direct Capitalization method.
 It is used to convert an estimate of a single year's income expectancy or an annual average of several years' income expectancies into an indication of value in one step by dividing the income estimate by the rate.
-The rate is typically derived from market analysis or through other quantitative methods. - Discount Rate: A rate of return on capital used to convert future payments or receipts into present value. - Discounting: The procedure used to convert periodic income and reversions into present value based on the assumption that benefits received in the future are worth less than the same benefits received now.
+The rate is typically derived from market analysis or through other quantitative methods.

+Discount Rate: A rate of return on capital used to convert future payments or receipts into present value.

+Discounting: The procedure used to convert periodic income and reversions into present value based on the assumption that benefits received in the future are worth less than the same benefits received now.

+Fee Appraiser: An appraiser not employed by DCA, a lender or credit enhancement provider other than in connection with a specific appraisal assignment who has no interest, direct or indirect, financial or otherwise, in the property appraised or the transaction.

+FIRREA: Financial Institutions Reform, Recovery, and Enforcement Act of 1989 updated in 1994 and further updated by the Interagency Appraisal and Evaluation Guidelines promulgated in 2010.

-- Fee Appraiser: An appraiser not employed by DCA, a lender or credit enhancement provider other than in connection with a specific appraisal assignment who has no interest, direct or indirect, financial or otherwise, in the property appraised or the transaction. - Intended User: The client and any other party as identified, by name or type, as users of the appraisal, appraisal review, or appraisal consulting report by the appraiser on the basis of communication with the client at the time of assignment. - Investment Value: The specific value of a property to a particular investor or class of investors based on individual investment requirements; distinguished from market value, which is impersonal and detached. - Market Value: The most probable price which a property should bring in a competitive and open market under all conditions requisite to a fair sale, the buyer and seller each acting prudently and knowledgeably, and assuming the price is not affected by undue stimulus.
-Implicit in this definition are the consummation of a sale as of a specified date and the passing of title from seller to buyer under conditions whereby: - Buyer and seller are typically motivated; - Both parties are well informed or well advised, and both are acting in what they consider their own best interests; - A reasonable time is allowed for exposure in the open market; - Payment is made in terms of U.S. dollars or in terms of financial arrangements comparable thereto; and - The price represents the normal consideration for the property sold unaffected by special or creative financing or sale concessions granted by anyone associated with the sale. - Market Value "As Is" on Appraisal Date: An estimate of the market value of a property in the condition observed upon inspection and as it physically and legally exists without hypothetical conditions, assumptions, or qualifications as of the effective date the appraisal is prepared.
+Intended User: The client and any other party as identified, by name or type, as users of the appraisal appraisal review, or appraisal consulting report by the appraiser on the basis of communication with the client at the time of assignment.

+Market Value: The most probable price which a property should bring in a competitive and open market under all conditions requisite to a fair sale, the buyer and seller each acting prudently and knowledgeably, and assuming the price is not affected by undue stimulus.
+Implicit in this definition are the consummation of a sale as of a specified date and the passing of title from seller to buyer under conditions whereby:

+Buyer and seller are typically motivated;

+• Both parties are well informed or well advised, and both are acting in what they consider their own best interests;

+A reasonable time is allowed for exposure in the open market;

+• Payment is made in terms of U.S. dollars or in terms of financial arrangements comparable thereto; and

+• The price represents the normal consideration for the property sold unaffected by special or creative financing or sale concessions granted by anyone associated with the sale.

+Market Value "As Is" on Appraisal Date: An estimate of the market value of a property in the condition observed upon inspection and as it physically and legally exists without hypothetical conditions, assumptions, or qualifications as of the effective date the appraisal is prepared.

-Prospective Market Value Upon Achieving Stabilized Occupancy: The value presented assumes the property has attained stabilization which an income-producing real estate project is expected to achieve under competent management after exposure for leasing in the open market for a reasonable period of time at terms and conditions comparable to competitive offerings.
+Prospective Market Value upon Achieving Stabilized Occupancy: The value presented assumes the property has attained stabilization which an income-producing real estate project is expected to achieve under competent management after exposure for leasing in the open market for a reasonable period of time at terms and conditions comparable to competitive offerings.
 The appraiser must state the date of stabilization and the estimated absorption period to achieve stabilized occupancy.